 DIRECT STIMULUS PAYMENTS FOR LOW TO MODERATE-INCOME MARYLANDERS

-This relief begins with immediate payments of $500 for families and $300 for individuals who filed for the Earned Income Tax Credit, followed by a second-round stimulus for EITC filers that would provide an additional $250 for eligible families and $150 for individuals.
+This relief begins with immediate payments of $500 for families and $300 for individuals who filed for the Earned Income Tax Credit.
 Similar to federal stimulus payments, no application for relief is necessary.

 Marylanders would qualify for these payments who annually earn: